mgeitz/eqalert/README.md

 ## Upgrading Versions

-When using pip to upgrade versions, you may - on occasion - need to regenerte you config by removing or deleting it before starting.
+- Upgrades via pip may require you regenerte your config by removing or deleting ~/.eqa/ before starting.
+- This is only 10% due to laziness and 90% not knowing how to migrate old configs over yet

 ## Controls